LUMA Application AREAS

 Antennas In Space

-Leading Supplier of Gold Plated Fine Wire for Satellite Antennas
+Leading Supplier of Gold Plated Fine Wire for Space Reflector Systems

-LUMA has established itself as a leading supplier of gold-plated wire for the antenna industry, which designs and manufactures satellite systems for near-Earth orbit applications.
-By providing high-quality wires, primarily gold-plated Molybdenum wire, LUMA has become a key supplier for manufacturers of communication and observation satellites worldwide.
+LUMA has establish itself as a leading suppler of gold-plated wire for the antenna industry which designs and manufactures satellite systems for, near-Earth orbit applications in space.
+By providing high-quality wires, primarily gold-plated Molybdenum wire, LUMA has become a key supplier for manufacturers of communication and obeservation satellites worldwide.

 The antenna industry represents LUMA’s fastest-growing application area, driven largely by project-specific demands, often linked to governmental initiatives.
 This sector is characterized by high production volumes, stringent quality standards, and comprehensive documentation requirements.